jakOuis/pycrypt/README.md

   *:- For Windows:-
    1. Make Sure python3 and pip is installed and requriements also installed
    2. python pycrypt.py
+   3. Then give the path of your payload file and enjoy

   *:- For Linux:-
    1. Make Sure All Requriements is installed.
    2. python3 pycrypt.py
+   3. Then enter the path of your payload file and enjoy

 # Platforms: